The Feasts of Israel – Trumpets

 And the devil who deceived them was thrown into the lake of fire and sulfur, where the beast and the false prophet are too, and they will be tormented there day and night forever and ever.
 (Revelation 20:10 NET)

 This fits the pattern of God, who never changes (Malachi 3:6.
 Hebrews 13:8).
 In Genesis 1, the Earth was restored in six Heaven days (1) (six thousand Earth years), and God then rested on the seventh day (seventh thousand Earth years).
 There are four thousand years (four Heaven days) from Adam to Jesus’ birth; add two thousand years (4) (two Heaven days) of the church age for a total of six thousand years (six Heaven days).
-Then rest will come in the seventh thousandth years (Seventh Heaven day) – the thousand-year reign of Jesus on Earth called the Day of the Lord!
+Then rest will come in the seventh thousandth years (Seventh Heaven day) – the thousand-year reign of Jesus on Earth.

 “ ‘Whoever touches the corpse of any person will be ceremonially unclean seven days.
 He must purify himself with water on the third day and on the seventh day, and so will be clean.
 But if he does not purify himself on the third day and the seventh day, then he will not be clean.
 (Numbers 19:11–12 NET)